-The Bio-Ontologies SIG provides a forum for discussion of the latest and most innovative research in the application of ontologies and more generally the organisation, presentation and dissemination of knowledge in biomedicine and the life sciences.
-Bio-Ontologies has existed as a SIG at ISMB for 17 years, making it one of the longest running.
+The Bio-Ontologies SIG provides a a vibrant forum for discussion of the latest and most innovative research in the application of ontologies and more generally the organization, presentation and dissemination of knowledge in biomedicine and the life sciences.
+Bio-Ontologies has existed as a SIG at ISMB for 18 years, making it one of the longest running.

-The 2014 meeting will be a two day meeting (July 11 and July 12) co-located with ISMB 2014 in Boston, with July 12th being the “Phenotype Day” (http://phenoday2014.bio-lark.org/) which will be a joint session with the Bio-Link SIG focused on the systematic description of phenotypic variation.
+The 2016 meeting will be a two day SIG (July 8 and 9), with July 9th being the “Phenotype Day”, focused on the systematic description of phenotypes.
 Phenotype Day will bring together researchers across many disciplines to discuss phenotype-related issues and resources, and to share their experience with defining, representing, processing and using phenotype data.

 Martin Romacker, Data and Information Architect